gabo-di/AquaCrop.jl/paper/paper.md

 an expanded reimplementation of the AquaCrop model in Julia, in order to make it accessible to a wider group of researchers.~~

-`AquaCrop.jl` is an independent Julia [@Bezanson2017] translation of the [AquaCrop](https://github.com/KUL-RSDA/AquaCrop/) model (version 7.2), originally developed by the Food and Agriculture Organization of the United Nations ([FAO](https://www.fao.org/home/en/)) [@Steduto2009] in Fortran language.
-This is a well-established crop growth model that has been used to model numerous crops worldwide [@Mialyk2024], and is known to produce reliable estimates of crop phenology and yield [@Kostkova2021].
-It is the intention, that `AquaCrop.jl` can make crop growth modelling more accessible to a wider group of researchers, mixing the reliability of the well-established FAO's AquaCrop with the versatility of the Julia ecosystem

 # Statement of need

-~~`AquaCrop.jl` is an independent Julia translation of the [AquaCrop](https://github.com/KUL-RSDA/AquaCrop/) model (version 7.2), originally developed by the FAO [@Steduto2009].
-This is a well-established crop growth model that has been used to model numerous crops worldwide [@Mialyk2024], and is known to produce reliable estimates of crop phenology and yield [@Kostkova2021].~~

 All agriculture is dependent on the growth of plants.
 Crop plants provide food for humans, fodder for domestic animals, and fibre and other resources for our